Bandit Tuning

 The wideband sensor has a larger thread than the standard O2 sensor and I could have just drilled out and tapped the original sensor hole, but I wanted the option to return the bike to standard so I bought a used link pipe and welded the supplied boss into that.

-From looking at various dyno charts it seems that 1250s running a Stage 2 make the most power with an Air Fuel Ratio of around 13:1 so that's what I aimed for.
+From looking at various dyno charts it seems that 1250s running a Stage 2 generally make the most power with an Air Fuel Ratio of around 13:1 so that's what I aimed for.
 As suspected, above 3,000rpm the AFR showed 12:1 (too rich) and above 4,000rpm it was around 11:1 (way too rich).

-This was already an improvement with an AFR of 13:1 at 3,500rpm and then 12:1 thereafter.
-Still too rich but getting there.
-After that, it was just a matter of tweak it, ride it and tweak it again until the AFR was on target.
-Below is the finished map, it delivers an AFR of 13:1 near enough everywhere save under hard acceleration where it dips into the 12s, which is pretty much perfect.
+With this set-up I had no way of logging the AFR, so adjustment was trial and error - a matter of tweak it, ride it and tweak it again until the AFR was on target.
+Ultimately, I ended up riding with my trusty tablet PC taped to the tank so that I could fine tune the map according to throttle position.
+Below is the finished map, it delivers an AFR of 13:1 near enough everywhere except under hard acceleration where it dips into the mid 12s, which is pretty much perfect.

 Final Observations: